jyoo7375/MakeChangeProject/README.md

 ## Concepts Applied
 - Conditional Statements (if/else)
+- While loop

 ## Lessons Learned
 Declaration of a variable is important on where it goes.
+Taking your time is important and shouldn't be rushed.